This is a step-by-step guide on how to get from White Beach to Puka Beach Boracay.

-1. On a Boat Tour
+1. Go on a Boat Tour to see Puka Beach

-The disadvantage of going for this kind of tour to Puka is the limited time you’ll spend on the beach, as the beach is just one of many stops during the usual 4-hour boat ride.
+The disadvantage of going for this kind of boat tour is the limited time you’ll spend on Puka Beach.
+Puka will be just one of many stops during the typical 4-hour boat ride.

-2. On a Tricycle
+2. Take a Tricycle to Puka Beach.

 You can easily hire a tricycle to return to White Beach.
 Walk to the main road near the beach entrance and wait for an electric tricycle.
 But take note that you will need to be patient as they don’t follow scheduled routes like buses.